This article is more than 36 months old and is now archived. This article has not been updated to reflect any changes to the law.

 (The changes were in The Tax Laws Amendment (Personal Income Tax Reduction) Act 2005.)

-Sophie is a member of Maddocks Commercial team.
-She is a corporate and commercial lawyer with a particular focus on:
+Jack is a member of Maddocks Commercial team.
+He advises a range of corporate and private clients on:

 The legal information and commentary on this site is general only.
 Documents ordered through Cleardocs affect the user's legal rights and liabilities.
 To assess their suitability for the user, legal accounting and financial advice must be obtained.